 [bctt tweet=”Think reusing an artificial Christmas tree is better than cutting down a live one?
 Not so fast!”]

 Artificial Trees: The Dark Side

 - Most artificial trees are made from PVC plastic.
-Not only is PVC loaded with toxic chemicals, its production also results in emission of dioxin and ethylene dichloride.
+Not only is PVC loaded with toxic chemicals like phthalates, its production also results in emission of dioxin and ethylene dichloride.

 - Lead is often used as a stabilizer in PVC to make artificial trees more resistant to light and weathering.
 Lead has been linked to kidney, liver, neurological and reproductive system damage.
 Some Christmas trees are even required to carry warning labels because they shed lead-laden dust, exposing children to the toxic chemical.

 - Other non-renewable metals and plastics are used to make artificial trees.

 - Many artificial trees are treated with flame retardants, and yet they can still catch fire.

 - While pine trees contain resins and other aromatic chemicals that can damage the respiratory tract, causing chronic respiratory disease and asthma, fir and spruce trees do not contain the same irritating chemicals.

 - They are a natural, renewable, reusable, recyclable source.